riboldicamila/0202commerce-app/README.md

 - **MongoDB**: NoSQL database used for storing application data in a flexible, JSON-like format.
 - **Postman**: API testing tool used to send HTTP requests and inspect responses during development.

+## 👩🏻‍💻 Single project deployment
+code structure (backend serving the frontend)
+Aim is to deply to:
+-Render
+-Railway
+-Fly.io

+-To run Express server which will serve your React frontend from the /frontend/dist folder.